Charlotte Osgood Mason: Biography

 She was born Charlotte Louise Van der Veer Quick in Franklin Park, New Jersey, on May 18, 1854, to Peter Quick and Phoebe Van der Veer.
 She was brought up by her maternal grandfather, Schenck Van der Veer, whose last name she used in preference to Quick.
-She was educated privately, as was typical for upper class girls.
+She was educated privately, as was typical for upper-class girls.

 Van der Veer married Rufus Osgood Mason on April 27, 1886.
 She came from a rich family and her wealth increased when she inherited the estate of her husband after his death.

 Patronage

 She used her wealth to become a literary and cultural patron, supporting such artists and writers as Alain Locke, Aaron Douglas, Langston Hughes, Arthur Fauset, and Miguel Covarrubias of the Harlem Renaissance.
 Zora Neale Hurston was another emerging writer she supported, at the recommendation of Locke, after Hurston published some short stories.

-Hurston was also studying anthropology and from 1928-1932, Mason supported the writer during her research into African-American folklore and culture in the Deep South, Haiti and Jamaica.
+Hurston was also studying anthropology and from 1928 to 1932, Mason supported the writer during her research into African-American folklore and culture in the Deep South, Haiti and Jamaica.
 Mason also supported Hurston during her writing of a book on Cudjoe Lewis, known then as the last survivor of the 1860 illegal Clotilda.
 For various reasons, this was not published in 1931, when Hurston submitted it to a publisher.
 It was published posthumously in 2018 as Barracoon: The Story of the Last "Black Cargo".
 After learning about Cudjoe Lewis from Hurston's 1928 article about him, Mason also helped support the elderly man, who lived in Africatown, a neighborhood of Mobile, Alabama.